rar0n/rarons-TTS-Reader/README.md

 ### Settings

-- Pauses (milliseconds) — adjust how long each punctuation mark pauses for.
+- Pauses (milliseconds) — Extra pauses at the end of each TTS sentence chunk (depending on punctuation).
 - Chunk sizing
   - Min chunk chars — raise this if chunks still sound choppy (more merging), lower it for more granular chunks / highlighting.